rant95/rant95.github.io/index.md

 👋🏽 Hi, I'm Lova from International Carriers

-🎓 Graduate from CNAM in Network and Telecommunication Master's Degree and I got a certificate of specialization in Big data analysis.
-In 2022 I will get a a certificate of specialization in AI
+🎓 Graduate from CNAM in Network and Telecommunication Master's Degree and I hold a [certificate of specialization in Big data analysis](https://formation.cnam.fr/rechercher-par-discipline/certificat-de-specialisation-analyste-de-donnees-massives-669531.kjsp) and I have recently got a [certificate of specialization in AI](https://formation.cnam.fr/rechercher-par-discipline/certificat-de-specialisation-intelligence-artificielle-1176377.kjsp) at CNAM

 🌇 Work in Remote and my office is in Paris

-📚 Analyze the CRM's opportunities, upsell, churn, customer acquisition, cross-selling, actual and budget revenues with power BI.
+📚 Analyze the CRM's opportunities, upselling, churn prevention, customer acquisition, cross-selling, forecast revenues and internet IP traffic with power BI Gitlab CI/CD.
-I analyzed the KPIs data and optimized the quality of service 2G/3G/4G and I used to be an infrastructure project manager (chilled water production, electric power generation, fire suppression system).
+I analyzed as Data Analyst the KPIs data and optimized the quality of service RAN 2G/3G/4G.
+I used to be an infrastructure project manager designing the engineering of the network room. (chilled water production, electric power generation, fire suppression system).

 💻 As for my future, I hope to one day work as Machine Learning Engineer. https://github.com/rant95

 🏔 In my free time, I enjoy practicing Yoga, Inline Hockey and running.
 Obviously I enjoy watching movies and TV show.

-💪🏽 My strengths are Analytical, Storytelling, Curiosity, multi-cloud, project management and Team player.
+💪🏽 My strengths are Analytical, leadership, Storytelling, Curiosity, multi-cloud, project management and Team player.